 Sara joined the staff of WFDD in the fall of 2013.
 She came to the Triad from Chicago where she worked for the Frank Lloyd Wright Preservation Trust and the Seminary Co-op Bookstore on the University of Chicago campus.
-She received her B.A. in Philosophy and French Language & Literature from The University of Chicago in 2011.

 Karen Kantziper is thrilled to be a part of WFDD, since she has been a fan of the station and a public radio enthusiast for many years.
 She was born in Savannah, Georgia, but considers North Carolina home as she’s lived here for 23 years.
 Karen formerly worked in sales for a local TV affiliate for 13 years.
 Before that, she was Public Relations Director at the American Red Cross in Georgia after also working in blood donor recruitment.